Tightness of discrete Gibbsian line ensembles: Introduction

 Before describing our results in greater detail in the next section, we remark on two more recent works dealing with tightness of Gibbsian line ensembles, \cite{BCD21} and \cite{DW21}.
 Here the authors studied $(H,H^{\mathrm{RW}})$-Gibbsian line ensembles similar to those in \cite{Wu19}, but with general fixed interaction Hamiltonians $H$, whereas \cite{Wu19} required $H$ to vary along a sequence and converge to the exponential function.
 The authors prove results on tightness and the Brownian Gibbs property for subsequential limits similar to those of \cite{Ber}, and they provide an application to line ensembles arising from the log-gamma polymer.
 In particular, \cite{BCD21} deals with tightness of the top curve, while \cite{DW21} proves tightness of the full line ensemble.
 Together these two works generalize the results of \cite{Ber} to the case of line ensembles with continuous jump distributions which arise in positive temperature models.
 In comparison, our paper generalizes the results of \cite{Ber} to line ensembles with more general discrete jump distributions, with an outlook towards applications to certain zero temperature models, specifically geometric last passage percolation and its analogues.
-Thus, the present work and the pair of papers \cite{BCD21} and \cite{DW21} in combination substantially generalize the results of \cite{Ber} in two different and worthwhile directions.